SenseNet/sncom-resources/_docs/tutorials/how-to-use-jwt-in-sn-client-js.md

 ### Getting started
 From version 2.0.0 *sn-client-js* and *sn-redux* have APIs to manage and check login states and handle authenticated requests easily.
-In this tutorial we will start with the official Aurelia skeleton with Typescript and Webpack, whitch you can clone from **[here](https://github.com/aurelia/skeleton-navigation)**.
+In this tutorial we will start with the official Aurelia skeleton with Typescript and Webpack, wich you can clone from **[here](https://github.com/aurelia/skeleton-navigation)**.
 Select the corresponding directory (it's **skeleton-typescript-webpack**) and install the project dependencies and sn-client-js from command line
 ```bash
 npm install